rfns/forgery/README.md

 ## Agent

 The Agent is responsible for mimicking a client that executes a request to the server.
-It's represented by the class `Forgery.Agent`, that's composed by six shortcut methods:
+It's represented by the class `Forgery.Agent` which is composed by six shortcut methods:

 * Post
 * Put